Bims-001/HR-dashboard-Summary/README.md

 As an HR manager, I want a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis

 # Summary View
-The summary view should be divided into three main sections: Overview, Demographics, and Income Analysis
+The summary view is diivided into three sections: Overview, Demographics, and Income Analysis

 # Overview
-The Overview section should provide a snapshot of the overall HR metrics, including:
+The Overview section provide a snapshot of the overall HR metrics, including:
 Display the total number of hired employees, active employees, and terminated employees.
 Visualize the total number of hired and terminated employees over the years.
 Present a breakdown of total employees by department and job titles.